-Klobuchar is ending her presidential bid, will endorse Biden
+Klobuchar ends her presidential bid, endorses Biden at rally

 Even before she got into the race, Klobuchar was hit with news stories claiming she mistreated her Senate staff, and she had a higher-than-usual turnover rate in her office.
 Klobuchar said she is a “tough boss” but countered that she has several longtime employees, including the manager of her presidential campaign.

-She also face questions over her prosecutor past.
+She also faced questions over her prosecutor past.
 In January, The Associated Press published a story about Klobuchar’s office in Minneapolis having prosecuted the case of a black teenager accused of the 2002 shooting death of an 11-year-old girl.
 Klobuchar has cited the story to show her toughness on crime.
 But an AP/APM Reports investigation uncovered new evidence and myriad inconsistencies, raising questions about whether Myon Burrell was railroaded by police.
 The issue followed Klobuchar on the campaign trail, with protesters forcing her to cancel a rally in suburban Minneapolis days before Super Tuesday.

 Klobuchar campaigned on her productivity in Washington, where she led more than 100 bills that were signed into law.
 And she criticized the more liberal candidates in the field, Sens.
 Elizabeth Warren and Sanders, for running on promises she said they couldn’t keep.